flashbots/mev-research/FRPs/mev-study-of-threshold-decrypted-mempools.md

 A few steps we plan to take as part of our study include:
 * thoroughly analyse the drawbacks and benefits of threshold-decrypted mempools (and the nuances that may exist in their different design & implementation)
 * put ourselves in the shoes of an MEV searcher (i.e. a quant trader) and think through the ways a trading opportunity can be seized in a simplified system with a threshold-decrypted mempool
-* elucidate potential mitigations to problems found and different market structures that could increase the attractiveness of such solutions

 While we plan to share our findings of the study above.
 We would also like our work to survey the problem space and and open the discussion to the broader community by surfacing what we see as interesting research questions needing further work.